NEW - SPICE Models Need Correlation to Measurements

 This document contains SPICE model correlations; bench test compared with SPICE simulation results for magnetics (88uH inductor, seven output flyback power transformer), passive and active components (tantalum capacitors, 2N6059 BJT, IRHNM57110 FET), and various regulators (LM120/LM140).
 This report gives a good indication of AEi System’s ability to accurately model components and ICs.

-NEW - Definitive Handbook of Transistor Modeling
+Definitive Handbook of Transistor Modeling

 Techniques and Examples for modeling BJTs and Diodes.
 Includes Parameter definition and impact on data sheet curves.